elfrances/esp32SkelApp/README.md

 It advertises the following BLE services:

-1. The standard Bluetooth SIG "Device Information Service", which is used to report the app's serial number, firmware version, etc.
+1. The standard Bluetooth SIG "Device Information Service" (DIS), which is used to report the app's serial number, firmware version, etc.

-2. A custom "Device Configuration Service" using the reserved 16-bit UUID 0xFE00.
-This service can be used to manually configure the WiFi credentials, set the UTC offset, perform a firmware upgrade, restart the device, etc.  This service can be accessed using a generic BLE explorer app, such as [LightBlue](https://punchthrough.com/lightblue/) or by using a custom-designed iOS/Android app.
+2. A custom "Device Configuration Service" (DCS), which can be used to manually configure the WiFi credentials, set the UTC offset, perform a firmware upgrade, restart the device, etc.  This service uses a configurable 16-bit UUID, and can be accessed using a generic BLE explorer app, such as [LightBlue](https://punchthrough.com/lightblue/) or by using a custom-designed iOS/Android app.

+The characteristics in the DCS get their UUID's from the UUID of the service, such that characteristic number N gets assigned the value: DCS UUID plus N.

-The Device Configuration Service supports the following characteristics:
+The DCS supports the following characteristics (assuming the default DCS UUID 0xFE00):

 ### FE01: WiFi Credentials